Straw Hats' Jolly Roger: Nepal

-During large-scale protests and demonstrations were organized by Generation Z against government corruption in Nepal during September 2025, the flag became a key symbol.
+During large-scale protests and demonstrations organized by Generation Z against government corruption in Nepal during September 2025, the flag became a key symbol.
 Protesters displayed the flag with slogans criticizing the luxurious lifestyles of politicians' children on social media.
 Posts featuring the flag went viral on Nepalese social media, and its adoption quickly spread among protesters.
 One Nepalese protester interviewed by The Kathmandu Post remarked that the flag's use in Indonesian protests "surely popularised its use in protests in Nepal".
 As the government of K. P. Sharma Oli was toppled by the protests, protesters hung the flag at the gates of the Singha Durbar palace as it burned.

 Madagascar

 Malagasy protesters in September–October 2025 used the symbol as a gesture against the government for inadequate water and power, with protesters using a variant of the flag with a pink-and-green satroka hat, traditional of the Betsileo people, in place of the regular straw hat.
 The icon was adopted by social media accounts associated with protesters.
 By 11 October, the military CAPSAT unit had refused to fire on the protesters and they launched a coup the following day, resulting in the flight and later impeachment of President Andry Rajoelina.
 Protesters proceeded to hang the flag at the capital Antananarivo's Place du 13 Mai.
 Some protest leaders, opposed to the military takeover, began distributing T-shirts with the Malagasy variant of the flag to protesters after the coup.